jcxg/Evidence-Organizer-bash/README.md

 # Evidence Organizer

 > Bash CLI for pentesters — auto-sort screenshots, logs, and command output by host, port, and finding type.
+At this time: The tool is only as smart as the filenames you give it.

 ## The Problem